dtcooper/raspotify/README.md

 ### Easy Installation

-Download the Debian package and install it.
-Run the following at the command line on your Pi to install the latest version.
+This command downloads and installs the Debian package and adds its apt repository, which ensures you'll always be up to date with upstream changes.

 ```
 curl -sL https://dtcooper.github.io/raspotify/install.sh | sh